 The Benedictines of Mary Queen of the Apostles have a new collection of vocal music out for Lent, a companion to their phenomenal Advent at Ephesus titled Lent at Ephesus.
 Their Advent album helped center my celebration of that season, and I look forward to using this newest recording in my prayer this spring.

 If spiritual reading is your bent, I recommend anthologies of T.S.
 Eliot, Mary Oliver or Gerard Manley Hopkins.
 Their poems have been indispensible on my spiritual journey.
 If you have other suggestions please leave them in the comments!

 Spend time with Scripture

 Years ago I bought an English-language breviary in Rome, and though I don’t use it as often as I ought, it comes out every Lent.
 Every Evening Prayer fills me with psalmody and welcomes me into the prayer of the universal Church.

 Many excellent prayer books structure themselves around Scripture.
-The Sacred Space
+The Sacred Space for Lent

 books include a daily reading, and the 3-minute retreats include a scriptural nugget.
 Both of these offer reflection questions as well to guide prayer.

 For years I kept a journal that was specifically a prayer journal, until I realized that most of my writing is prayer, regardless of where it is done.
 Since I am focusing more on my prayer life during Lent, I commit to journaling every evening to process some of the spiritual work that I am doing during the day.

 I know a lot of my readers are also writers, and you might feel as I often do, that it is hard to write more at the end of a day when I have already tried to pound out 500 unrelated words.
 Tips or tricks for using your words at the end of the day?